Emeritx Curious about Retirement?

 - Software provided by Bates is not permitted to be installed on a personal computer, but we can give you some guidance on where you can acquire some software at a discounted price.

 - Specifically, changes in our Microsoft agreement no longer allows us to provide MS Office and Office 365 to retired faculty and staff.
 Unfortunately, if you wish to continue to use Microsoft products, you will need to purchase a personal license.
-There are a variety of offerings and the Help Desk would be happy to provide advice, if you give them a call (207-786-8222).
+There are a variety of offerings and the IT Service Desk would be happy to provide advice, if you give them a call (207-786-8222).

 Readings for the Retirement Curious